aws-samples/aws-nitro-enclaves-bidding-service/README.md

 instanceRoleARN = "<INSTANCE ROLE ARN>"
 ...
 ```
-Also remember to modify the AWS region in the file if you are not using the default region
+Also remember to modify the AWS region in the file if you are not using the default region.

+> For step 5 to 7, you can run `script/update_enclave.sh`.

 5. Build the container
 ```
 docker build -t vsock-poc .